top of page

 • Apprenticeships usually last 3 to 5 years and follow an earn while you learn model.

-• EPA Section 608 Certification is mandatory for anyone who handles refrigerant, and the Universal exam has 100 questions with a 70 percent passing score.
+• EPA Section 608 Certification is mandatory for anyone who handles refrigerant.

 • Section 608 certifications do not expire once earned.